Rare Lung Disease is Like Trying to Breathe through a Tiny Straw

 For more information please contact:

 “Pulmonary fibrosis is a chronic lung disease that is often fatal, with most succumbing to the disease three to five years after diagnosis.
-Many patients who suffer from this disease compare it to trying to breathe through a tiny straw, as patient Randy Cooke describes in our new video series,” said LaToija Snodgrass, manager of health promotions for the Lung Association.
+Many patients who suffer from this disease compare it to trying to breathe through a tiny straw, as patient Randy Cooke describes in our new video series,” said Lori Younker, director of program services, research and health education for the Lung Association.
 “Most cases of pulmonary fibrosis have no known cause and currently there is no cure.
 There is still much to be discovered on how to prevent and treat this serious lung disease, so we urge the public to share this information with friends and family to help us raise awareness during Pulmonary Fibrosis Awareness Month.”

 This September, the Lung Association released several resources to support patients with pulmonary fibrosis and their caregivers: